andreifsolomon/DRL-Continuous-Control/README.md

 (For AWS) If you'd like to train the agent on AWS (and have not enabled a virtual screen), then please use this link (version 1) or this link (version 2) to obtain the "headless" version of the environment.
 You will not be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.
 (To watch the agent, you should follow the instructions to enable a virtual screen, and then download the environment for the Linux operating system above.)

-Note: A conda environment file is provided with this project (so you can check/install the versions of the libraries I used)